Click here for a fact sheet providing an overview of the Navy’s ERP at Naval Weapons Station Yorktown.

-Naval Weapons Station (WPNSTA) Yorktown is a 10,624-acre installation located on the Virginia Peninsula in York and James City Counties and the City of Newport News.
-WPNSTA Yorktown is bounded on the northwest by Cheatham Annex (CAX) and the Virginia Emergency Fuel Farm, on the northeast by the York River and the Colonial National Historic Parkway, on the southwest by Route 143 and Interstate 64, and on the southeast by Route 238 and the town of Lackey.
-Originally named the U.S. Mine Depot, WPNSTA Yorktown was established in 1918 to support mine laying in the North Sea during World War I. For 20 years after World War I, the depot received reclaimed, stored, and issued mines, depth charges, and related materials.
-During World War II, the facility was expanded to include three additional trinitrotoluene (TNT) loading plants and new torpedo overhaul facilities.
+Naval Weapons Station (NWS) Yorktown is a 10,624-acre installation located on the Virginia Peninsula in York and James City Counties, Virginia, and is bounded on the northwest by NWS Yorktown Cheatham Annex and on the northeast by the York River.
+Originally named the Navy Mine Depot, NWS Yorktown was established in 1918 to support the laying of mines in the North Sea during World War I. For 20 years after World War I, the depot continued to receive, reclaim, store, and issue mines, depth charges, and related materials.
+During World War II, the facility was expanded to include three TNT (TNT) loading plants and new torpedo overhaul facilities.
 A research and development laboratory for experimentation with high explosives was established in 1944.
-In 1947, a quality evaluation laboratory was developed to monitor special tasks assigned to the facility, which included the design and development of depth charges and advanced underwater weapons.
-On August 7, 1959, the depot was renamed the U.S. Naval Weapons Station.
-Today, the primary mission of WPNSTA Yorktown is to provide ordnance, technical support, and related services to sustain the war-fighting capability of the Armed Forces in support of national military strategy.
+In 1947, a quality evaluation laboratory was developed to monitor special tasks assigned to the facility which included the design and development of depth charges and advanced underwater weapons.
+On August 7, 1959, the depot was renamed Naval Weapons Station Yorktown.
+Today, the primary mission of NWS Yorktown is to provide ordnance, technical support, and related services to sustain the war-fighting capability of the armed forces in support of national military strategy.

 Assessment under the Navy and EPA’s FFA Findings of Fact identified 16 Sites for Remedial Investigation (RI), 19 Site Screening Areas (SSAs) for the Site Screening Process (SSP), and 21 Areas of Concern (AOCs) for desktop audits under CERCLA to determine if the AOCs warranted further consideration.
 Based on the results of the Site Screening Process, 8 of the 19 SSAs were determined to warrant Remedial Investigation/ Feasibility Study (RI/FS) efforts under CERCLA.
 Also as a result of the Site Screening Process, the Navy, in partnership with USEPA and VDEQ, agreed in 1997 that no action was warranted for all AOCs with the exception of three which were associated with an SSA.

 In 2007 the Navy initiated investigation of numerous Munitions Response Program (MRP) Sites including the Morale, Welfare, and Recreation (MWR) Skeet Range.
 Also in this year, one additional AOC (AOC 23, currently Site 31) was identified; this AOC has since been elevated to a Site for Remedial Investigation.
-Also subsequent to the FFA, 6 additional SSAs were identified for consideration in CERCLA.
-Although Site 31 and the MWR Skeet Range were not included in the FFA, investigations at these sites have been or will be conducted following CERCLA guidance.
+Also subsequent to the FFA, 6 additional SSAs were identified for consideration in CERCLA, with Sites 33 and 34 being identified as areas requiring Remedial Investigations.
+Although Sites 31, 33, and 34 and the MWR Skeet Range were not included in the FFA, investigations at these sites have been or will be conducted following CERCLA guidance.